eternal-flame-AD/pow-buster/README.md

 - Currently only supports about 90.62% of the sites, applicability is a periodic function of the salt length.

+  This also means optimizations that depend on a specific salt length are not done.

   If you want an "always works" solution implement yourself, it's not that complicated, just that it is much harder to provide a single generic solution to cover every subcase of the remaining 9.38%.

 - Requires AVX-512 CPU or a [wgpu](https://wgpu.rs) compatible GPU